 Achieving Building Regulations is rarely the end of a Fire Engineers' involvement in a project for a number of reasons.
-Innovation Fire Engineering can still provide invaluable expertise post building regulations approval by seeing that the fire design is interpreted correctly to preserve fire safety and also prevent additional costs from the active and passive fire safety systems.
+Innovation Fire Engineering can still provide invaluable expertise post building regulations approval by seeing that our fire design is interpreted correctly to preserve fire safety and also prevent additional costs from the active and passive fire safety systems.

 Our On-going Support service is vital to ensure that our fire engineering strategy also accurately reflects any variations in the design.
 Even a seemingly minor architectural change or mechanical and engineering consideration could have an impact on fire safety.
 We would therefore need to justify any modifications after building regulations approval has been gained and update the fire strategy accordingly.

 Most clients prefer not to enclose the kitchen in a flat for various reasons, including aesthetics and limits on space.
 This is where our specialist service can be invaluable.

 We can undertake CFD modelling of the open plan kitchen / living area to assess the visibility through smoke, the temperature of the smoke, toxicity and the radiation levels.
 We compare the results with those of a code compliant flat layout and use an innovative fire engineering approach to devise appropriate solutions to demonstrate how the design meets the functional requirements of Building Regulations.

 As a truly independent fire engineering consultancy we do not have any affiliation with a building control company, unlike some of our competitors.
 This means that you are guaranteed an unbiased review without any concern of a conflict of interest.

 Our team of highly qualified and experienced Fire Engineers and CFD specialists use our expertise to assess third party fire engineering strategies or analyse any supporting CFD modelling to see that the design criteria and interpretations are correct.